Goals are so important

 What should I do to reach the struggling student?

 How can I reach the student child who seems to know everything?

 Each year I ask myself what can I do to bring kindergartners one step closer to making appropriate goals.

 To make goal setting easier for kindergarteners, I decided to make sheets that they could just circle the goal they think they are working on.

 There is a spot at the bottom for me to write what I think they are working on too.
 I hope to change these goal sheets as the year goes on.

-Last year I shared with you my Writing Goals board above.
+Last year I shared with you Writing Goals board above.
 I created another sheet to use for the fall below.
 These are the writing goals we are working on right now.

 This summer I read this book How to Assess While You Teach Math by Dana Islas.
 I LOVED this book.
 Dana shared some great math lessons and shared how she gets her students involved in the assessment process.
 I loved how she had her students make math goal.
-Dana also send home the goal sheet so parents can see what their child is working on.
-I know in kindergarten kids are learning what math is!
-This book encouraged me to have students set math goals!
-I strongly recommend this book.
-It also comes with a video of some of the lessons.
+Dana also sends home the goal sheet so parents can see what their child's goal is in school.

-Eventually, the kids put their name on a Post-it and stick it under the category they are working on.
+Eventually, the kids put their name on a Post-it and stick it under the category they are working on during the reading time.
 I decided to make a sheet that had specific goals for reading time.

 I think this is a good way of making explicit what readers are working on, and it's something they can put in their portfolios for self- reflection.